Grays Harbor County, Washington: Politics

-Grays Harbor used to be one of the most consistently Democratic counties in the nation.
-Until 2016, the last Republican presidential candidate to carry the county was Herbert Hoover in 1928; the last Republican gubernatorial candidate to win the county until 2016 was Daniel J. Evans in 1964.
-However, Donald Trump carried the county in the 2016 presidential election and went on to win a majority of its votes four years later.
+Grays Harbor used to be one of the most consistently Democratic counties in the nation, due to its unionized logging industry.
+Until 2016, the last Republican presidential candidate to carry the county was Herbert Hoover in 1928; the last Republican gubernatorial candidate to win the county until 2016 was Roland H. Hartley in 1924.
+However, Donald Trump carried the county in the 2016 presidential election and went on to win a majority of its votes in both 2020 and 2024.

-In the United States House of Representatives Grays Harbor is part of Washington's 6th congressional district, which has a Cook Partisan Voting Index of D+5 and is represented by Derek Kilmer.
+In the United States House of Representatives Grays Harbor is part of Washington's 6th congressional district, which has a Cook Partisan Voting Index of D+5 and is represented by Emily Randall.
 In the Washington State Legislature it lies in the 19th and 24th districts.
-In the Washington State Senate it is represented by Kevin Van De Wege (D) and Jeff Wilson (R).
-In the Washington House of Representatives it is represented by Mike Chapman (D), Joel McEntire (R), Steve Tharinger (D), and Jim Walsh (R).
+In the Washington State Senate it is represented by Mike Chapman (D) and Jeff Wilson (R).
+In the Washington House of Representatives it is represented by Adam Bernbaum (D), Joel McEntire (R), Steve Tharinger (D), and Jim Walsh (R).

 Economy

-Principal economic activities in Grays Harbor County include wood and paper production, food processing (especially seafood), and manufacturing.
+Principal economic activity in Grays Harbor County includes manufacturing, seafood, and various service industries; the largest local employers are government, healthcare, social assistance, lodging, food service, retail.

+As of May 2025, Grays Harbor County had 23,840 non-farm jobs and an unemployment rate of 5.5% without adjustments for seasonal labor; there was a total of 1,607 unemployed individuals.

+Infrastructure

+To combat flooding concerns, the county has received several upgrades or new builds of flood protection systems under the combined efforts of the Chehalis River Basin Flood Authority and county, federal, and local governments, beginning in 2012.
+Mostly consisting of pump houses in flood-prone communities, the efforts also include the construction of floodwalls and levees.
+The ongoing project is estimated to cost over $50 million as of 2024, providing protection to over 5,100 residences and 1,300 businesses.